drshahizan/software-engineering/materials/sec02/mod7.md

     - Sufficient : Has only necessary components (no excess) ✅
     - Cohesive   : Related components that work together ✨

+## Design Principles

+- Encapsulation         : Each object is a self-contained unit containing both data and program logic
+- Object reuse          : Standard objects can be used over and over again within a system
+- Information hiding    : Data associated with an object is not visible

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.